dornach-mateusz-szumilo/dornach-mateusz-szumilo/README.md

 - 👋 Hi, I'm Mateusz ( Matt )
-- 💻 I am a Junior Full Stack JS Dev
+- 💻 I am a Full Stack JS Dev

-You can reach me at: mateusz.szumilo@dornach.eu
+You can reach me at: mateusz.szumilo@dornach.eu or mattszumilo@gmail.com

 <!--